SRGSSR/srgletterbox-apple/fastlane/README.md

 ```
 fastlane ios demo
 ```
-Build a new demo on HockeyApp with the current build number.
+Build a new demo on App Center with the current build number.
 You are responsible to tag the library version and bump the build number after.

 ----